 - the person is vomiting and unable to hold down fluids

-- the skin forms "tents" when pinched and does not return to normal
+- the skin forms tents when pinched and doesn’t return to normal

 - an infant younger than 3 months has a fever of 100.4°F (38°C) or higher